-During the six days of creation, lush greenery and scenery happened overnight.
-Fast forward to 2016, and ponder for a second just how much work goes into maintaining beautiful outdoor spaces.
+Have you ever stopped to ponder for a second just how much work goes into maintaining the beautiful outdoor spaces we enjoy in our communities?

 Somebody is picking up the trash, mowing the grass and maintaining the plants just about anywhere we could possibly go.
 Until a recent walk around one of Austin’s most beautiful places, I had hardly given that a thought.